malachi-iot/j1939/doc/AddressResolution.md

 #### 3.4.1.
 Scenario 1: Receipt of Address Claimed

-If incoming SA matches CA's claimed address, observe contention rules 1.1.1.
-This may end up placing CA into [Degraded](#35-degraded-cannot-claim) state.
+If incoming SA matches CA's claimed address, observe [contention rules](#111-contention-rules)  This may end up placing CA into [Degraded](#35-degraded-cannot-claim) state.

 If no contention, message garners no response.